 Before he embarked in the careers of acting and bodybuilding, Ferrigno had an apprenticeship in metal working, and he said that if he had not pursued his bodybuilding career, he would’ve liked to be a carpenter.

 From an early age, Ferrigno said, without hesitation, the Hulk was his favorite superhero.
 “It was about the physicality, about the muscle,” Ferrigno said.
 “Everybody else has a costume, but the Hulk just has his muscle.”

 Ferrigno’s voyage into acting was paved by his love of bodybuilding.
 He enjoyed being in front of cameras during his weightlifting competitions, and he soon looked to find a role he could both act and show off his physique.
+Like many bodybuilders, he enjoyed the competition but the workouts too, using helpful resources similar to SteroidCycle.org that could help him get ready for competitions and paving his way to the small screen.
 He said the role of the Hulk fit both of his criteria perfectly.
 To be the Hulk requires an immensely muscular frame.
 If you want to gain muscle anywhere near that size then you will benefit from using Trentostan-m as part of your fitness routine.

 Even with his multiple achievements, he said the thing he is most proud of is being married to his wife, Carla, for 35 years.
 Ferrigno said their relationship had an interesting start.
 “She threw me out of a restaurant,” he said.
 “But we reconnected by accident two weeks later, and then we fell in love.”

 When asked to invent a drink unique to his personality, Ferrigno said he would name it “The Incredible Lou Ferrigno.”
 Its contents?
 None other than a green protein powder.